Why should I send a request to see my credit files?

 - Your earnings

-If you apply for a mortgage, loan or car finance agreement, the lender will likely use one of these.
+If you apply for a mortgage, loan or car finance agreement, the lender will likely use one of these agencies to get your raw credit files.
 So, it's important to know what each of them is saying about you!

 Please note: If you spot something on your credit report that doesn’t look right, you have the right to ask for it to be corrected.
 They’ll have 28 days to take action on your dispute.